DereWah/Skelegram/README.md

 		```
         on telegram message:
-            send "Received a message from a chat type %type of chat of event-telegram message%."
+            send "Received a message from a chat type %type of chat of event-telegram message%." to console
 		```

 </details>